 In Year 3, you will work as a senior or lead member of a development team on a collaborative game.
-You’ll also design and develop your own individual project, learn and apply artificial intelligence techniques, and refine your skills in the options you have chosen.
+You’ll also design and develop your own individual project, learn and apply artificial intelligence techniques, and refine your skills in options for production, design or programming.
+By this stage, you will have designed and developed numerous game concepts and prototypes, expanded your knowledge of the games production pipeline and worked in groups to develop vertical slices of high-quality industry-style games.

 In Year 3, you will work as a senior or lead member of a development team on a collaborative game.
-You’ll also design and develop your own individual project, learn and apply artificial intelligence techniques, and refine your skills in the options you have chosen.
+You’ll also design and develop your own individual project, learn and apply artificial intelligence techniques, and refine your skills in options for production, design or programming.
+By this stage, you will have designed and developed numerous game concepts and prototypes, expanded your knowledge of the games production pipeline and worked in groups to develop vertical slices of high-quality industry-style games.

 In Year 3, you will work as a senior or lead member of a development team on a collaborative game.
-You’ll also design and develop your own individual project, learn and apply artificial intelligence techniques, and refine your skills in the options you have chosen.
+You’ll also design and develop your own individual project, learn and apply artificial intelligence techniques, and refine your skills in options for production, design or programming.
+By this stage, you will have designed and developed numerous game concepts and prototypes, expanded your knowledge of the games production pipeline and worked in groups to develop vertical slices of high-quality industry-style games.

 Academic year